joshuamorris3/namecheap-ddns-update/README.md

     -h             display this help and exit
-    -e             exit if any call to update a subdomains IP address fails -d DOMAIN      the domain that has one or more subdomains (A records) -s SUBDOMAINS  comma separated list of subdomains (A records) to update -i IP          IP address to set the subdomain(s) to.
-If blank namecheap will use the callers public IP address.
+    -e             exit if any call to update a subdomains IP address fails -d DOMAIN      the domain that has a bare @ and/or one or more subdomain A records
+    -s SUBDOMAINS  (optional) comma separated list of subdomains (A records) to update.
+                   If not set only the bare domain will be updated.
+    -i IP          (optional) IP address to set the subdomain(s) to.
+If not set namecheap will use the callers public IP address.
     -t INTERVAL    set up a interval at which to run this.
 Uses bash sleep format e.g. NUMBER[SUFFIX] where SUFFIX can be, s for